Developer: SIE Japan Studio, Project Siren Publisher: SIE Release date: 2017

 A nightmarish Yharnam is yours to explore and be killed in (lots and lots) with it having a fascinating story to uncover behind its walls, nooks, and crannies.
 The uninitiated might struggle with the insane difficulty spikes and unconventional combat, but once Bloodborne has you, it refuses to let go.
 Even when you’re visiting the same bonfire for what seems like the hundredth time after yet another death, it’s irresistible and euphoric once you finally make some progress.

-If you’re a PlayStation 4 owner and don’t have Bloodborne, I am reporting you for console negligence and abuse.
+If you’re a PlayStation 4 owner and don’t have Bloodborne, I am reporting you for console negligence and abuse, especially with it previously being free on PlayStation Plus.
 Rumours persist of a sequel, though that’s more likely for PS5 at this point.

 4. Horizon Zero Dawn